barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 constant _value_.

 Now there is just one thing missing and that is to write a blanket implementation for `SameSizeAs` that serves our purpose.
-That is where the trouble lies, because any way we slice it we need to have some way to go from a compile time known condition (a `const bool`) to a type.
-Although I did not want to initially, I saw no other way than using Const Generics.
-So I want a metafunction that goes from a compile time known condition `const C: bool` to a type depending on the condition.
-In C++ we would use a templated struct with boolean template parameters and associated types for that and in Rust we can to a very similar thing when we bring traits into the
+We need to have some way to go from a compile time known condition (a `const bool`) to a type.
+Since [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html) we have Const Generics to help us make this transition.
+That's the only way I saw how to do that.
+In C++ we would use a templated struct with boolean template parameters and associated types for that and in Rust we can to a very similar thing when we bring traits into the mix:
-mix:

 ```rust
 pub struct Condition<const B: bool>;